 Another study conducted by the eLearning Guild revealed these top 10 social learning activities that can be facilitated by the L&D team.

 Ready to get Social?

 Using the right tools and techniques such as Kineo’s Learning Experience Platform that’s more collaborative in nature than a basic LMS can lift your L&D strategy to a whole new level.
-You can even consult with Kineo’s expert L&D design team to create a customized learning platform suited for your unique organization.
+You can even consult with Kineo’s expert L&D design team to create a customised learning platform suited for your unique organisation.
 For example, you could use certain styles to get experts to speak up, share knowledge and answer questions – Forums, workshops, chats, integrating the learning environment with work management systems such as basecamp, slack, teams etc. to help facilitate social learning.
 Learners gain 90% of their skills, knowledge and abilities on the job and through social learning, so make the most of your L&D strategy and include social learning today.